This grilled Mexican corn salad is tossed with tomatillos and a creamy avocado ranch dressing! It’s a healthy gluten free side for only 125 calories!

 - Buy a Sombrero

-- Eat a taco from one of the many taco trucks
+- Eat some green curry pork tacos from one of the many taco trucks

 - Take siestas every afternoon (Also, my boss hasn’t seen this list yet)